 The transmitters will also output the number of days since the start of mortality.
-Mortality "latches" and will be activated after 24 hours of zero movement.
+Mortality "latches" and will be activated after 24 hours of zero movement of the TX.
 The timing output gives the number of days since the last movement.